rist-ro/rl-introduction-notes/sutton_rl.md

 These 4 steps are repeated until a number of iterations is reached, or some other constraint is satisfied.
 The best action is then chosen wrt. the values accumulated in the tree (or to the number of visits).
 MCTS is ran for every new state we visit, being a decision-time planning method. **The learned tree can be discarded or we partially kept for new values**.

 MCTS benefits from both sample-based evaluation of policies and policy improvement (RL) for the tree.
-Moreover, it focuses search only on the promising states according to MC simulations.
+Moreover, it focuses search only on promising states according to MC simulations.

 ---

 #### Summary of  planning methods

 Planning methods **require a model of the environment which may be either a distribution or a sample model**.
-The former can be used for expected updates, but is harder to learn than the latter.
-These model can be priorly known (eg. having some knowledge about the environment like in Go) or learned through experience.
+The former can be used for expected updates but it is harder to learn than the latter.
+These models can be priorly known (eg. having some knowledge about the environment like in Go) or learned through experience.

 Simulated experience generated by the model can be used to update the value functions used for our policies. **Learning and planning can be seen as the same algorithm applied to 2 different sources of experience.**